catalyst-cloud/perl-pagerduty-agent/README.md

 DEPENDENCIES

-Perl 5.8 or later.
+Perl 5.10 or later.

 COPYRIGHT AND LICENSE

-Copyright (C) 2017 by comScore, Inc
+Copyright (C) 2019 by Matt Harrington

 The full text of this license can be found in the LICENSE file included with this module.